JamesSkemp/words/content/post/subversion-153-and-tortoisesvn-154-released.md

 +++
 title = "Subversion 1.5.3 and TortoiseSVN 1.5.4 released"
-summary = "The newest versions of Subversion and TortoiseSVN were released just last week." draft = false comments = true date = "2008-10-12T18:05:00-05:00"
+description = "The newest versions of Subversion and TortoiseSVN were released just last week." draft = false comments = true date = "2008-10-12T18:05:00-05:00"